mugnierlab/Hakim2023/README.md

 TE_forgh.Rmd: R markdown that analyses transposable element in the Tulahuen genome

 TE_ORF_ref_strain.Rmd: R markdown that contains code for repeating the same TE analysis in the Tulahuen genome on the Brazil A4, Berenice, and T. brucei 427 genomes.

+Polish_longread.sh: SH script to run NextPolish run.cfg: config file with all nextdenovo settings for assembly